image

 Difficulty in measuring and improving flow

-Challenge: Teams may struggle to quantify and enhance workflow efficiency.
+Challenge: Teams experience difficulties when trying to measure and improve their workflow efficiency.

 Solution: